andreasneuber/locust-python-example/README.md

 Make sure you are in root folder of project, execute in terminal: `locust`

-then open http://localhost:8089/ in browser, add http://localhost:8000 as url
+then open http://localhost:8089/ in browser, add http://localhost:8000 as host url.

 ## Docu